eformat/acm-gitops-ocp/README.md

 - Label your local hub cluster with `ztp-gitops-sno=true` to deploy a sno bm instance
 - Label your cluster(s) with `update-cluster-version=true` to update the cluster version
 - Bootstrap global ArgoCD for policy and Cluster installs
+- Add a worker node to your SNO instance post install

 ```bash
 oc apply -f bootstrap-acm-global-gitops/setup.yaml